nicolasplantier/Find-generic-model-tetrapod/README.md

 ## Results

 This algorithm allows you to visualize the results at each step.
-To do so, you can open the files inside `results` in each folder.
+To do so, after executing the correponding .py file inside a folder, you can open the files inside `results` in the folder.

 - .las files can be opened with CloudCompare
 - .dat files need to be converted into .pts files before opening with CloudCompare